BCCNYC/p2p/README.md

 # p2p
-A p2p engine for games
+A p2p engine for blockchain games